Joel Vargas, Security Consultant & Researcher

 Head of the National Security, Intelligence, Community Policing Programs (Best Practices and Development) Research, Border Security, Terrorism and Counterterrorism, Special Contingency Risks, Political Strategy for Latin American Countries, and Transportation Security.

 Currently engaged in a project researching Anti-Money Laundering (AML), Suspicious Activity Reports (SAR’s), Correspondent Banking Relationships (CBR’s), and how a Financial Intelligence Unit (FIU) can be outsourced/hired when the bank is unable to build its own FIU.
 This project is geared to build a program to combat Transnational Crime and Terrorism Funding.

-In my own words: “My only goal is to make communities safe and produce transformation in these places experiencing war and crime.
+In my own words: “My only goal is to make communities and the world safe and produce transformation in these places experiencing war and crime.
 I believe war and violence are not community builders… we must focus on the people to obtain the benefits of safety and security by transforming people first.”

 Director Vargas is a Latin American intelligence specialist and political adviser with over 20 years experience.
 While his focus is in the public sector working for clients, he also undertakes security planning and risk management work for private clients.

 Director Vargas created a Community Policing Program that can reduce crime by half in one year.
 The project in the Village of Bensenville, Illinois has been producing significant research in terms of Inclusion, Outreach, and Crime Prevention and how they integrate into a holistic policing approach.

 Director Vargas is also the liaison/Coordinator for the ORD Airport Watch Program with the FBI, DHS, TSA, Chicago Police Department, Chicago Department of Aviation, and the Air Marshall Service.
 Director Vargas liaison for the International Airport Watch Association (IAWA), as well as Borderpol.